 Tooth crown health insurance

-If you need a crown to protect your tooth, an extras policy with major dental cover can protect you from the expensive bill.
+If you need a crown to protect your tooth, extras could help you with the bill.

 Without health insurance, a dental crown could cost $1,000 or more.

 The right extras policy can cover a portion of the cost of your crown and other major dental treatments as well as regular check-ups, cleanings and fluoride treatments.

 A crown is a fitted cap that is placed over an entire tooth for any number of protective or cosmetic purposes including:

 - To keep a broken or cracked tooth from falling apart.

 - To reinforce a tooth that has been worn down or severely decayed.